Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 GitHub Actions workflows have to adhere to a specific syntax.
 And explaining the syntax is a bit out of context of this article.
 So, you can refer to the [official docs][GitHub Actions Syntax] for info to learn about the syntax.

-That said, let's understand how we customize our workflow.
+That said, let's understand how we can customize our workflow.

 At the top of our `main.yml` file is the name of the workflow signified with the `name` keyword.
 It's followed by the `on` keyword which instructs GitHub Actions to trigger the workflow on `push` events.

-There're many more "_on events_" keywords to trigger workflows.
+There're way more "_on event_" keywords available to trigger workflows.
 So, do take a look at the documentation & configure your pipeline according to your needs.

 Continuing on, the `jobs` section of the workflow is pretty much the heart of the pipeline.
 This is where GitHub will find instructions on which Actions to trigger & when.
 For our needs, we defined 3 jobs & they'll run in parallel unless explicitly configured not to do so.